Concrete Tile Roof

 When you think of concrete tile roof or clay tile roofing, you often picture the terra-cotta coloured skyline of California, Florida, or some other warm destination.
 Many builders and home owners have tried to replicate this coastal look on the West Coast, but unfortunately have run into issues over the years, mainly because in Greater Vancouver we don’t have the same high-heat climate.
 Vancouver is a rain forest, and in order to protect one of your biggest investments, you need a roof that has zero water absorption and can withstand years of rainfall.

-Ninety percent of the tile roofs in the lower mainland are concrete tile roofs and not clay tile roofs.
+Ninety percent of the tile roofs in the lower mainland are concrete roof tiles and not clay tile roofs.
 Concrete roofing tiles are a porous material that absorbs water which freezes and creates spider cracks over time; coupled with months of rain which erode and wear down the concrete tile makes for an undesirable situation for concrete tile roofs.